 Salvation Is Offered But Must Be Received

 God is not sentimental.
 He knows the truth about each of us; He knows how self-obsessed we are.
-He has provided the only way to be released from condemnation and that is by trusting in God’s one and only Son.
-But we are not born with faith in Christ, we are born in sin; and so sinfulness is natural in every human being (Psalm 51:5).
-Therefore everybody in the world is under God’s wrath until they trust in Jesus (Colossians 3:5-6).
+He has provided the only way to be released from condemnation by trusting in God’s one and only Son.
+Nobody is born with faith in Christ; we are all born in sin (Psalm 51:5), and so sinfulness is natural in every human being (Romans 3:23).
+Therefore, everybody in the world is under God’s wrath until they trust in Jesus (Colossians 3:5-6).
 Today’s verses are important because they remind us that those who do nothing about Christ, remain under God’s wrath and are already condemned.
-However, those who turn to Jesus Christ in repentance and faith are saved.
+However, those who turn to Jesus Christ in repentance and faith are saved (Romans 10:13).

-The world comprises two sorts of people: those who have not believed in Jesus, who are already condemned; and those who have believed in Jesus (trusting that their sin was condemned in Christ when He died on the cross).
+There are two sorts of people in this world: those who have not believed in Jesus, who are already condemned, and those who have believed in Jesus (trusting that their sin was condemned in Christ when He died on the cross).
 That is true whatever culture, education or religious background they have come from.
-Jesus did not recommend that people tried harder to be good, gave more to the poor, or pray more energetically; He simply told Nicodemus that He must be born again (John 3:7).
+Jesus did not recommend that people tried harder to be good, gave more to the poor, or pray more energetically: He simply told Nicodemus that He must be born again (John 3:7).
 That is true for everybody.
 So, if you know you are saved, then you need to see people through different, non-worldly eyes (2 Corinthians 5:16).
 Seeing them as God sees them and knowing that lost people matter to God, is the springboard for evangelism.
 All those who are outside of Christ need to come to Him while there is time, and often their best way of knowing, is by you telling them!
 Perhaps start by showing them www.crosscheck.org.uk.

 © Dr Paul Adams